JMTX/Getting-and-Cleaning-Data-Course-Project/README.md

 - "run_analysis.R" : An R script file to build a smaller simplified tidy dataset from the original (Human Activity Recognition Using Smartphones Dataset version 1.0) dataset downloaded

-- "codebook.md" : a file to explain which variables contain the tidy dataset and how they were extacted from the original (Human Activity Recognition Using Smartphones Dataset version 1.0) dataset downloaded
+- "codebook.md" : a file to explain which variables contain the tidy dataset and how they were extracted from the original (Human Activity Recognition Using Smartphones Dataset version 1.0) dataset downloaded